LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/photosharing.md

 subfoldername: Advanced Features

 order: 234
-permalink: mobile-app-messaging-sdk-for-ios-advanced-features-photo-and-file-sharing.html
+permalink: mobile-app-messaging-sdk-for-ios-advanced-features-photo-sharing.html

 indicator: messaging
 ---

-Version 3.9 of the Mobile Messaging SDK added the ability for agents or bots within LiveEngage to share photos and files with consumers.
+Version 3.9 of the Mobile Messaging SDK added the ability for agents or bots within LiveEngage to share a reference photo or photos of any product to visually guide consumers with product awareness, steps on how to use the product, or review comments of a product.
+The agent can also share photos in a resolved conversation to resume the conversation with the consumer.

 Once sent, the consumer gets a notification only if push notifications are enabled.
-Otherwise, when the consumer returns to the conversation, the download icon appears in the unread message area of the conversation.
-The consumer can tap the thumbnail to view it or share it through the default app on the device.
+Otherwise, when the consumer returns to the conversation screen, a thumbnail for a photo appears in the conversation.
+The consumer can tap on the photo to view it full screen or share it through the default app on their device.

-Agents can share:

-- A reference photo or photos of any product to visually guide consumers with product awareness, steps on how to use the product, or review comments of a product.
-The consumer can tap it to view it full screen, which shows a share, action, and back options.

-- Detailed documents or files to provide the consumer with more information, such as mortgage documents or a product catalog.
-After the consumer downloads the file, they can tap it to view it full screen, which shows a share and action options.

-- A photo or file in a resolved conversation to resume the conversation with the consumer.

 {:.important}
-Consumers cannot download images, but they can download files through the picker application to a location on their device (internal or external).
+Consumers cannot download images; they can only preview or share images.

 ### Supported file formats

 - PNG

 - JPG/JPEG

 - GIF (non-animated) - previewed as a static image only
-- PDF
-- DOCX
-- PPTX
-- XSLX

-### Photo/file sizes
+### Photo sizes

 - Thumbnail - 30 KB (base64-encoded)